hyperledger/iroha/README.md

 No additional storage is necessary.

-## Scaling
+## Scalability

-Multiple instances of Iroha peer and client can be run on the same physical machine and in the same working directory (although it is recommended to give each a clean new working directory).
+Multiple instances of Iroha peer and client binaries  can be run on the same physical machine and in the same working directory (although it is recommended to give each a clean new working directory).

 The provided `docker-compose` file showcases a minimum viable network and the general methods of using the `hyperledger/iroha2:dev` docker image for deploying a network of peers.